 Make sure the letter of protection is properly executed

 Once you decide you are going to provide services under a LOP, make sure that things are legal and enforceable.
 If you provide services and hold your bills under a LOP, you should make sure that the LOP is a legal, enforceable contract.
-If it’s not, then you are not providing services under an LOP.
+If it’s not, then you are not providing services under a LOP.
 You’re providing services under the hope that some nice personal injury lawyer will talk his client into paying you out of the proceeds of their settlement, instead of paying their rent, mortgage, light bill, car payment, Rent-A-Center bill, or instead of taking that trip to the slots they have been thinking about.

 The LOP is a three-party agreement.
 So you must make sure you have the patient’s and the patient’s attorney’s signature on the LOP before you provide any services.
 Send your LOP to the patient’s attorney to sign and return.
 Make it clear to the patient’s attorney that you are not providing services until the signed LOP is returned.
 A Letter of Protection that is not signed by the patient’s attorney is not a Letter of Protection, and will not require that attorney to pay you from the patient’s settlement.

 I hope this guide provided you with some good basic information about dealing with the most commons issues that arise in getting reimbursed for treating auto accident victims.
-If you are a Delaware medical provider with PIP or auto accident issues and need legal help, please feel free to contact me at email@example.com.
+If you are a Delaware medical provider with PIP or auto accident issues and need legal help, please feel free to contact me.
 We offer a professional courtesy consultation to any Delaware medical provider with questions or problems relating to auto accident reimbursements.

-Benjamin A. Schwartz represents Delaware residents who are severely injured in automobile accidents, such as car accidents, motorcycle accidents and commercial truck and tractor trailer accidents.
+Benjamin A. Schwartz represents Delaware residents who are severely injured in automobile accidents, such as car accidents, motorcycle accidents, and commercial truck and tractor-trailer accidents.